The Smiths (album)

-The Smiths is the debut studio album by English rock band the Smiths, released on 20 February 1984 by Rough Trade Records.
-After the original production by Troy Tate was felt to be inadequate, John Porter re-recorded the album in London, Manchester and Stockport during breaks in the band's UK tour during September 1983.
+The Smiths is the debut studio album by the English rock band the Smiths, released on 20 February 1984 by Rough Trade Records.
+The album was first recorded with producer Troy Tate, but the results were ultimately shelved in favour of a new version produced by John Porter.
+Recording took place intermittently in London, Manchester, and Stockport during September 1983, between dates on the band's national tour.